Prophet Inequalities over Time: A Simple Lower Bound on the Prophet Inequality over Time

 \end{lemma}

 \begin{proof} Assume the first realized value that is greater than $\delta_{1-\frac{a}{n}}$ appears in step $i\in[n]$.
 Then, the algorithm selects this value $x_i$ for the current and the remaining $(n-i)$ steps.
-The expected realized value is $\E[x_i] = \E[x\mid x > \delta_{1-\frac{a}{n}}]$.
+The expected realized value is $\E[X \mid X > \delta_{1-\frac{a}{n}}]$.
 For the simplicity of this analysis, we ignore all values from steps before step $i$ here.
-It turns out that this does not significantly impact the bound on the prophet-inequality because our analysis is in quantile space.
-(There can be a large gap in the value distribution below the threshold.)
 We have,